 Partnership for Economic Growth

-- Capacity building of local veterinary service providers;
+- Capacity building of local veterinary services

-- Improved animal feed and education for fodder farmers;
+- Improved animal feed and education for fodder farmers

-- Matching Grants to Local Enterprises: The CNFA Livestock Component collaborated with four small and medium livestock enterprises under a matching grant component.
-The goal of the matching grant component was to expand various sub-sectors of the Somali livestock industry through local organizations.
-PEG matching grant recipients and illustrative activities underwent the following:
+- Expanded Livestock Sub-Sectors through Matching Grants to Local Enterprises: The Livestock Component collaborated with four small and medium livestock enterprises under matching grants.
+The goal of the matching grants was to expand various subsectors of the Somali livestock industry, including commercial livestock feed supply systems and dairy production through local organizations.
+Some of the PEG matching grant recipients and illustrative activities included the following: